cloudFPGA/Doc/README.md

 firefox https://pages.github.ibm.com/cloudFPGA/Doc/ & (view your changes)
 ```

-**NOTE**: the documentation compilation on Travis CI is expected to take several minutes, so be patient when you submit changes until the time these take effect on the documentation.
+**NOTE**: the documentation compilation on Travis CI is expected to take several minutes, so be patient when you submit changes as they won't take effect instantly.

 ***

 ### Manual documentation compilation
-In case you need to manually compile the documentation of cloudFPGA project on your local development environment, please follow these steps:
+If you need to manually compile the documentation of the cloudFPGA project on your local development environment, please follow these steps:

 #### Step 1/3: Sphinx and dependencies setup